code-423n4/docs/roles/wardens/submission-policy.md

    - **Do not** disclose the parent / third party name within the body of the finding issue.
    - **Do** include a hash of the issue
 1. While logged in to the Code4rena website, [submit a Help Desk request](https://code4rena.com/help/), and select "Sensitive disclosure" for "What type of problem do you need help with?"
 Please include:
-    a.
-Name of audit, and
+   - Name of audit, and
-    b.
-Brief summary of the situation (e.g. "I've disclosed a finding to the parent project and am awaiting response.
+   - Brief summary of the situation (e.g. "I've disclosed a finding to the parent project and am awaiting response.
 I've submitted a placeholder submission for the C4 audit in the meantime.")

 It is the warden's responsibility to follow up with Code4rena in a timely manner, based on what they hear back from the original project.